 What Is Respite Care?

-Unofficial Forms of Respite Care
+Informal Forms of Respite Care

-Your ideal respite services will depend on the type of care needed.
+Your ideal hospice respite services will depend on the type of care needed.
 In some situations, a less formal option may be appropriate.
 For example, if other family members share caregiving responsibilities, you might ask them to help for a while.

 Official Forms of Respite Care